starship/starship/docs/de-DE/faq/README.md

 ```sh
 curl -fsSL https://starship.rs/install.sh | bash -s -- --platform unknown-linux-musl
 ```

+## I see symbols I don't understand or expect, what do they mean?

+If you see symbols that you don't recognise you can use `starship explain` to explain the currently showing modules.

 ## Why don't I see a glyph symbol in my prompt?